← Back to 史記

 祿

-After the world was pacified, Emperor Gaozu then ordered that merchants could not wear silk or ride carriages, and imposed heavy taxes to distress and humiliate them.
-During the time of Emperor Xiaohui and Empress Dowager Gao, because the world was initially settled, they again relaxed the laws on merchants, yet the sons and grandsons of the marketplace were also not allowed to serve as officials or clerks.
-They measured clerk salaries and estimated official expenses, and levied these on the people.
-And the tax incomes from mountains, rivers, parks, ponds, and marketplaces, from the Son of Heaven down to the sealed lords' hot bath towns, were all each for private support and were not included in the world's regular expenses.
-Grain from Shandong was transported and transferred to supply the central capital officials, not exceeding several hundred thousand shi per year.
+After the realm was pacified, Emperor Gaozu then ordered that merchants could not wear silk or ride carriages and imposed heavy taxes to disgrace them.
+During the time of Emperor Xiaohui and Empress Dowager Gao, since the realm had only just been settled, they again relaxed the laws on merchants, yet the sons and grandsons of the marketplace still could not serve as officials or clerks.
+They measured clerk salaries and estimated official expenses, then levied them on the people.
+Revenues from mountains, rivers, parks, ponds, and marketplaces, from the Son of Heaven down to the enfeoffed lords and their maintenance estates, were all reserved for private support and not counted among the realm's ordinary expenses.
+Grain from Shandong was transported to supply the central offices, and the yearly total did not exceed several hundred thousand shi.

 3

-By the time of Emperor Xiaowen, leather money was increasingly numerous and light, so they further cast four-zhu coins, with the inscription 'half liang', and ordered that the people could freely cast money themselves.
-Therefore, the feudal lord of Wu, by casting money near the mountains, became as rich as the Son of Heaven, and afterward he finally rebelled.
-Deng Tong, a grand master, through casting money, had wealth that exceeded that of kings.
-Therefore, the money of the Wu and Deng clans spread throughout the world, and the prohibition on casting money was born from this.
+By the time of Emperor Xiaowen, elm-seed tokens had grown numerous and light, so they cast new four-zhu coins bearing the inscription “half liang,” and allowed the people to cast coins freely.
+Therefore, the feudal lord of Wu cast coins near the mountains, became as rich as the Son of Heaven, and later finally rebelled.
+Deng Tong, a grand master, grew richer than kings by casting money.
+Thus, the coinage of Wu and the Deng clan spread throughout the realm, and the prohibition on casting money arose from it.

 4

 The Xiongnu frequently invaded and robbed the northern border, and those who garrisoned and defended were many, so border grain was insufficient to supply food to those who should eat.
-Therefore, they recruited people who could transport and transfer grain to the border and granted them nobility ranks, and the ranks could reach great commoner chief.
+They therefore recruited people able to transport grain to the frontier and rewarded them with noble ranks, up to Grand Chief.

 5